skramm/homog2d/docs/homog2d_manual.md

 auto a2 = s1.getAngle( l1 );
 ```

-You can get the point lying in the middle of the segment with:
+You can get the point lying in the middle of the segment:
 ```C++
 Segment s1( Point2d(1,2), Point2d(3,4) );
 auto p_middle = s1.getMiddlePoint();